 Chicken Souvlaki Pita, $9.50

-My friend started dating a guy who lives in Astoria.
+My old roommate started dating a guy who lives in Astoria.
 More accurately, he lives and breathes Astoria like it’s a cult community.
 He once told me that there was no better Greek food truck in all of NYC than King Souvlaki.
 This truck on 31st Street and 31st Avenue is indeed the best place to eat chicken souvlaki pita sandwiches stuffed with french fries and white sauce, as well as charred, homemade lamb sausages on sticks.
 Don’t think of this as just another gyro truck parked on the street, King Souvlaki is a serious institution.
 They even have their own ATM built into the side of the vehicle.

 Everything Bagel (Untoasted) With Scallion Cream Cheese & A Thai Iced Tea, $8.60

-I feel like a bad Jewish New Yorker for not trying Absolute Bagels until recently (and for about 300 other things I do on a daily basis).
+I feel like a bad Jewish New Yorker for not trying Absolute Bagels until 2020 (and for about 300 other things I do on a daily basis).
 Especially since, after I ate their perfectly-malty everything bagel, I decided that this is my favorite NYC bagel shop.
 If you’re already familiar with Absolute Bagels, then you know I’m late to the party.
 For everyone else, please go enjoy the springy dough globes with blistered bottoms from this 108th Street carbohydrate emporium.
 Absolute Bagels also makes fantastic jewel-colored Thai iced tea (the place was founded by Sam Thongkrieng, who moved from Bangkok to NYC in the 1980s and worked at Ess-A-Bagel for years).
 Its unabashed sweetness adds some needed relief to the salty-garlicky, cheese-cream-gushing bagel experience.